awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempSessionToken.md

 **Example**
 The following PHP example lists object keys in the specified bucket using temporary security credentials\.
 The example obtains temporary security credentials for a default one\-hour session, and uses them to send authenticated request to Amazon S3\.
 For information about running the PHP examples in this guide, see [Running PHP Examples](UsingTheMPphpAPI.md#running-php-samples)\.
-If you want to test the example using IAM user credentials, you need to create an IAM user under your AWS account\.
-For information about how to create an IAM user, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
+If you want to test the example by using IAM user credentials, you must create an IAM user under your AWS account\.
+For information about how to create an IAM user, see [Creating Your First IAM user and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.
 For examples of setting the session duration when using IAM user credentials to request a session, see [Making requests using IAM user temporary credentials ](#AuthUsingTempSessionToken)\.

 ```
  require 'vendor/autoload.php';